 – photo from Aroideana (1981) –

-Monstera ‘Burle Marx’s Flame’ (which has been written incorrectly as M. dilacerata and Monstera sp. brazil)
+Monstera ‘Burle Marx’s Flame’ (often written incorrectly as M. dilacerata and/or Monstera sp. brazil)

-Some have been calling M. ‘Burle Marx’s Flame’, “Monstera sp. brazil” under the misconception that is native to Brazil.
-However, Monstera species from the section Tornelia (like deliciosa and the variants within) are known to be native only to Central America.
-They have been introduced to South America, are now invasive in areas like Brazil, and can now be found growing wild there.
+For a time, some referred to what is now known as M. ‘Burle Marx’s Flame’, as “Monstera sp. brazil” under the misconception that was native to Brazil.
+However, Monstera species from the section Tornelia (like deliciosa and the variants within) are known to be native exclusively to Central America.
+They have been introduced to South America and are now invasive in areas like Brazil, and while they can now be found growing wild there—they’re not naturally endemic to Brazil.
 People have collected plants from these areas and assumed they are native, but they are not.
-So this “sp. brazil” shouldn’t be applied.
-You can dive into details about the section Tornelia of the Monstera genus, here in Aroideana Vol. 43.
+This is why “sp. brazil” shouldn’t be applied.
+You can dive into details about the section Tornelia of the Monstera genus, in Aroideana Vol. 43.

-This may be a bit pedantic, but the name “Monstera Sierrana”, isn’t technically accurate at the moment, because it implies a hybrid, cultivar or species (depending on how you capitalize or ‘quote’ Sierrana).
+This may be a bit pedantic, but the name “Monstera Sierrana”, isn’t technically accurate because when written like that, it implies it is a hybrid, cultivar or species (which changes depending on how you capitalize or ‘quote’ Sierrana).
 The correct way of writing it is, “Monstera deliciosa var. sierrana”, as it is currently believed to be a variant of Monstera deliciosa.
-That’s a mouthful though and people have a tendency to incorrectly shorthand it to Monstera Sierrana.
-It’s important to note, there is a possibility this is actually a distinct species, in which case the variant would be broken out and given a species name (similar to what happened to Monstera tacanaensis); however, at this point that topic is still under review by taxonomists.
+That’s a mouthful though and people tend to incorrectly shorthand it to Monstera Sierrana.
+It’s important to note, there is a possibility (like M. Burle Marx’s Flame) that this is actually a distinct species, in which case the variant would be broken out and given a species name (similar to what happened to Monstera tacanaensis); however, at this point that topic is still under review by taxonomists.